yihyang/ruby-interview-questions/questions/01/README.md

 - Output the result on console

 ## Notes
+- You should ignore all the differences between capital letters and non-capital letters.

 - You should ignore all the punctuations.

-Example, "Was it a cat I saw?" is considered as a palindrome.
+- Example, "Was it a cat I saw?" is considered as a palindrome.